wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell.md

 <properties
-   pageTitle="Criar clusters HDInsight com o Repositório Azure Data Lake usando PowerShell | Azure" description="Usar o Azure PowerShell para criar e usar clusters HDInsight com o Azure Data Lake" services="data-lake-store,hdinsight" documentationCenter="" authors="nitinme"
+   pageTitle="Create HDInsight clusters with Azure Data Lake Store using PowerShell | Azure" description="Use Azure PowerShell to create and use HDInsight clusters with Azure Data Lake" services="data-lake-store,hdinsight" documentationCenter="" authors="nitinme"